Indo-Pacific Slender Gecko

 Key Features

-- Extremely slender, elongated body and neck
+- Extremely slender, almost worm-like body shape

 When You’ll See Them